-The Company's article of incorporation stipulate that any Company's net earnings should first be used to offset the prior years' deficits, before paying any income taxes.
-Then 10% of the remaining balance is to be appropriated as legal reserve, unless such legal reserve has amounted to the paid-in capital.
-The remainder, if any, should be set aside as special reserve in accordance with the operating requirement and the laws, together with any undistributed retained earnings that can be distributed up to 90% of the shareholder dividend after the board of directors has made the proposal of earnings distribution, wherein the distributable dividend and bonus may be paid by issuing new shares after a resolution has been adopted in the shareholders' meeting.
+The Company's articles of incorporation stipulate that net earnings shall first be used to offset prior years' deficits before paying income taxes.
+Subsequently, 10% of the remaining balance shall be allocated as a legal reserve, unless the legal reserve has reached the amount of the paid-in capital.
+Any remaining balance, together with any undistributed retained earnings, shall be set aside as a special reserve in accordance with operational requirements and applicable laws.
+Up to 90% of the remaining distributable earnings may be proposed by the board of directors as shareholder dividends, which may be distributed as cash or by issuing new shares, subject to approval at the shareholders' meeting.

-When the Company allocates special reserve in accordance with law, it shall be allocated from the cumulative net amount of other deductions from equity in the preceding period and the cumulative net amount of increase in investment property fair value in the preceding period.
-If it is insufficient to make the allocation mentioned above, before earnings distribution, the Company shall allocate an amount of special reserve equal to the amount allocated to undistributed earnings for the preceding period.
-If there remains any insufficiency, allocate it from the amount of the after-tax net profit for the period, plus items other than after-tax net profit for the period, that are included in the undistributed earnings of the period.
+When allocating a special reserve as required by law, the Company shall first allocate from the cumulative net amount of other equity deductions from the prior period and the cumulative net increase in the fair value of investment property from the prior period.
+If these amounts are insufficient to cover the required special reserve, the Company shall, prior to earnings distribution, allocate an additional special reserve equivalent to the amount allocated to undistributed earnings from the prior period.
+If further insufficiency exists, the allocation shall be made from the after-tax net profit for the current period, plus any items other than after-tax net profit included in the undistributed earnings for the current period.

-According to Article 240, paragraphs 5 of Company Act, the distributable dividends and bonus, in whole or in part, or the legal reserve and capital reserved, in whole or in part, which are brought in Article 241, paragraphs 1 of Company Act, may be paid in cash after a resolution has been adopted by a majority vote at a meeting of the board of directors attended by two-thirds of the total number of directors, and in addition thereto, a report of such distribution shall be submitted to the shareholders' meeting.
+Pursuant to Article 240, Paragraph 5 of the Company Act, all or part of the distributable dividends and bonuses, or all or part of the legal reserve and capital reserve as stipulated in Article 241, Paragraph 1 of the Company Act, may be paid in cash following a resolution passed by a majority vote at a board of directors' meeting attended by at least two-thirds of the total number of directors.
+A report of such distribution shall be submitted to the shareholders' meeting.

-Before the distribution of dividends, the Company shall first take into consideration its operating environment, industry developments, and the long-term interests of stockholders, as well as its programs to maintain operating efficiency and meet its capital expenditure budget and financial goals in determining the stock or cash dividends to be paid.
-After the above appropriations, the current and prior-period earnings that remain undistributed will be proposed for distribution by the board of directors to be approved during the meeting of the shareholders.
-The cash dividends shall not be more than 10% of total dividends.
+Before distributing dividends, the Company shall consider its operating environment, industry developments, and the long-term interests of shareholders, as well as its plans to maintain operating efficiency, meet capital expenditure budgets, and achieve financial goals when determining the stock or cash dividends to be paid.
+After the aforementioned appropriations, any remaining undistributed earnings from the current and prior periods shall be proposed for distribution by the board of directors and approved at the shareholders' meeting.
+Cash dividends shall not exceed 10% of the total dividends distributed.